2012 Northern Pride RLFC season

 2012 was the fifth competitive season for the Cairns based Skill360 Northern Pride Rugby League Football Club.
-They were one of 12 clubs that played in the seventeenth season of Queensland's top rugby league competition, QRL's Intrust Super Cup, with each team playing 11 home games and 11 away games over 26 weeks between March and September.
+They were one of 12 clubs that played in the seventeenth season of the top rugby league competition in Queensland, Australia, the QRL's Intrust Super Cup, with each team playing 11 home games and 11 away games over 26 weeks between March and September.
 In 2012 the Central Comets were renamed the CQ Capras.

 A new feature in this season's draw was 'Country Week', which was introduced after the Pride successfully staged a fixture against Souths Logan in the remote Cape York community of Bamaga last year.
 This year's Country Week fixture was Round 17, held at Alec Inch Oval in the north-western mining town of Mt Isa.

 The QRL scrapped the six-team finals series in favour of a five-team qualifying format.

 Channel 9 gained the television broadcast rights, and they agreed to broadcast one game from each of the regional clubs in Cairns, Mackay and Rockhampton.
 Former broadcast partner, ABC had been unable (or unwilling) to broadcast games from locations outside south-east Queensland, resulting in the relocation of two of the Pride's home semi-finals to Brisbane, where the games were played in front of small crowds at a neutral venue, which disadvantaged the Pride, as well as costing the club a substantial amount of game-day revenue.